 - 8.3.1.
 Registration shall begin at a pre-determined time distributed in the pre-rally event announcements, typically not more than two hours prior to the start of the rally. - 8.3.2.
 Registration closing time is up to the discretion of the rally master, but is typically closed before the mandatory pre-rally team meeting, then reopened until a short period before the start. - 8.3.3.
 Each team member, driver and navigator, must sign a waiver of any claim against the club and JCNA for any occurrence arising during this rally before the rally begins.
-The preferred wording is contained in the example form in Appendix A. This is to the time to determine qualifications for novice classes for each team.
-Teams with little to no rally experience as determined by the event organizers or rallymaster may compete in novice classes for up to two competition years maximum.
-Pre-registration for regional events may be advisable so as to research novice class requests. - 8.3.4.
+The preferred wording is contained in the example form in Appendix A. This may be the time to determine qualifications for novice classes for each team.
+Teams with no prior JCNA rally experience as determined by the event organizers or rallymaster may compete for the novice trophy during their first year of JCNA Rally competition.
+If one member of a team is a Novice but the other is not, the team may not compete in the Novice class. - 8.3.4.
 An official time clock for the rally should be available at registration for rally team clock synchronization, and on through the end of the mandatory all Team meeting. - 8.3.5.
 Allowing teams to line up for sequential number assignment, or drawing of entrant numbers after registration is complete, is left to the discretion of the rallymaster. - 8.3.6.
 At the registration desk, each participating Team shall be issued shall be issued General Instructions which include special cautions, instructions or requirements of the rally route, proper placement of car numbers on the entry, awards presentation and meal information, if applicable.
 Car number (or drawing order numbers if car numbers are to be drawn later) and means for attaching car numbers to the vehicles should be provided.
 These instructions should include: - 8.3.6.1.
 For TSD rallies, General Instructions are all that are required to be issued.
 Rally masters may elect to have Route Instructions for any and all stages distributed at any time at or after registration, including distribution at subsequent checkpoints.

 - 8.3.6.2.
 For Monte Carlo rallies, a packet, including route instructions and applicable maps, should be issued to the teams at registration, or well in advance based on the length and difficulty as determined by the rally master.
 In no event should they be held and distributed at the mandatory all Team meeting.
 This is in order to give the Teams ample time to plot their intended route(s), record their departure time and calculate the estimated time of arrival (ETA) at each Checkpoint. - 8.3.7.
-At some point in the registration process, it may be necessary to deploy checkpoint teams to their checkpoint so as to be on station and set up at least five minutes before scheduled arrival of the first entrant.
+At some point in the registration process, it may be necessary to deploy checkpoint teams to their checkpoint so as to be on station and set up at least ten (10) minutes before scheduled arrival of the first entrant.
 Provide checkpoint worker equipment, number of entrants at that time, and any directions to the checkpoint and rally endpoint to the checkpoint team and ensure they leave early enough to be ready for the rally start.